fredvs/lazfpc4ytk/README.md

 The ytk source comes from https://gitlab.com/fifr/fpc/-/tree/ytk?ref_type=heads and used by fpc-ootb: https://github.com/fredvs/freepascal-ootb/tree/ytk .

-The Lazarus-ytk source comes from https://gitlab.com/fifr/lazarus/-/tree/ytk?ref_type=heads .
+The lazarus-ytk source comes from https://gitlab.com/fifr/lazarus/-/tree/ytk?ref_type=heads .

 The binary of ytk-fpc libraries comes from https://gitlab.com/fifr/ytk-fpc and added in Lazarus folder.

 Download the release then load startlazarus.

+For the fpc source, assign directory path-of/freepascal-ootb-ytk

+The fpc source (freepascal-ootb-ytk) are in https://github.com/fredvs/lazfpc4ytk/

 In menu Tools/Options/Compiler executable insert: